Thomas Godwin (bishop): Life

 Thomas Godwin was both born and died in Wokingham in Berkshire.
 For tuition he entered the household of Richard Layton, then Archdeacon of Buckingham and subsequently Dean of York.
 Sponsored by Layton, he proceeded to Magdalen College, Oxford, graduating B.A. in 1543, gaining a fellowship, and proceeding M.A. in 1547.
 When Magdalen College established a school at Brackley, Godwin was appointed its first headmaster.

 On the accession of the Catholic Queen Mary, Godwin was obliged to leave the school.
 To support his young family he returned to Oxford to study medicine, graduating B.Med. with licence to practice medicine on 17 June 1555.

 After the accession of Queen Elizabeth he turned to divinity.
 Godwin rapidly became a popular reformation preacher.
 Elizabeth I was so pleased with his 'good parts' and 'goodly person' that in 1565 she appointed him one of her Lenten preachers.
 In June 1565 he was appointed Dean of Christ Church, Oxford, and proceeded B.D. and D.D.
 When Elizabeth visited Oxford in August 1566, Godwin was one of the four divines appointed to hold theological disputations before her.
-Among the Parker MSS.(Corpus Christi, Cambridge) is a sermon preached by him before the queen at Greenwich during 1566.
+Among the Parker MSS.(Corpus Christi College, Cambridge) is a sermon preached by him before the queen at Greenwich during 1566.

 The winter after her visit to Oxford Elizabeth promoted Godwin to Dean of Canterbury a post he held from March 1567 for 17 years (1567-1584).
 In 1576 he became one of the ecclesiastical commissioners.

-Godwin served as Dean of Christ Church, Oxford, 1565–1567 and as Dean of Canterbury 1567–1584.
 Elizabeth later appointed him Bishop of Bath and Wells on 10 August 1584.